UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_08.md

 Notes:

 Let’s take a brief detour and discuss resetting the index.
-Here is our dataset `cereal_wide`.
+Here is our dataframe `cereal_wide`.

 While pivoting we transformed the `name` column as our index.

-We can transform the `name` index back into a regular colum by using the same `reset_index()` verb we learned when plotting grouped dataframes in module 2:
+We can transform the `name` index back into a regular column by using the same `reset_index()` verb we learned when plotting grouped dataframes in module 2:

 ---